Increased collaboration between patent offices is critical in order to provide efficiency gains and to benefit users of

-As a result of this at the 5th IP5 Heads Meeting in June 2012 the IP5 Heads created the Global Dossier Task Force (GDTF) to obtain input on user needs and develop the Global Dossier concept, which had been proposed by the JPO and the USPTO.
+Recognising this need, the IP5 Heads of Office at their meeting in June 2012 created the Global Dossier Task Force (GDTF) to obtain input on user needs and to help develop the Global Dossier concept, which had been proposed by the JPO and the USPTO.
 The GDTF comprises delegations from the IP5 Offices, WIPO and industry representatives from the IP5 regions.

-In January 2013, the first IP5 Global Dossier Task Force meeting was held at the EPO at which IP5 Industry defined their vision for retrieval of patent information and for patent prosecution at the IP5 level.
-Since this meeting the IP5 have been working to move forward on providing tools which allow applicants to retrieve information about patents at an IP5 level (for example dossier content of an entire family of applications from a single source) and to develop approaches to allow simplified subsequent filing of applications at other IP5 Offices.
+In January 2013, the EPO hosted the first IP5 Global Dossier Task Force meeting, at which IP5 Industry defined their vision for retrieval of patent information and for patent prosecution at the IP5 level.
+Since that meeting, the IP5 have been working to move forward on providing tools which allow applicants to retrieve information about patents at an IP5 level (for example dossier content of an entire family of applications from a single source) and to develop approaches to allow simplified subsequent filing of applications at other IP5 Offices.

 In 2014, the first Global Dossier public service for file wrapper viewing was delivered by the EPO with the support of SIPO.
 By the end of 2015, all IP5 Offices were providing file wrapper data in a standardised format allowing the viewing of all IP5 file wrapper documents from any one IP5 Office.